Healthdirect Free Australian health advice you can count on.

 Bullies are more likely to have lifelong issues such as depression or problems with aggression.

-Children can take on different roles in different circumstances.
-Those who are bullied in one situation may be the bully in another.
+Children can take on different roles in different situations.
+People (including children) who are bullied in one situation may be the bully in another.

 What are the signs of bullying?

-Bullying affects people in different ways, but some common signs of bullying include:
+Bullying affects people in different ways.
+Some common signs of bullying include:

 • being unusually secretive and quiet